Esri/arcgis-maps-sdk-toolkit-qt/Common/AR/Ar.md

   m_arcGISArView->setLocationDataSource(nullptr);
 ```

-In the constructor of <ProjectName>, adapt the creation of the scene.
+In the constructor of the app's root class, adapt the creation of the scene.
 The default scene is suitable for full scale mode.

 8. In the `<ProjectName>Form.qml` file,  make the following changes: